a break or interruption in the continuity of a work, series, action, etc.

 i was sent home packin' at 5am. i wouldn't recommend the experience to anybody. avoid it if at all possible! :)

-i had a full cervical and lumbar MRI at the hospital that morning, at which point, i promptly fell asleep during the procedure, despite the hard cold plastic i was laying on, and the headgear you have to wear to block out the loud sounds. go figure!
+and tuesday did not let up. i had a full cervical and lumbar MRI at the hospital that morning, at which point, i promptly fell asleep during the procedure, despite the hard cold plastic i was laying on, and the headgear you have to wear to block out the loud sounds. go figure!

 (did i mention chad left town for three days on tuesday? let's just call it The Perfect Storm.)